uutils/uutils.github.io/content/blog/2026-08-error-diagnostics.md

 [Try it in the playground](https://uutils.org/playground/?cmd=numfmt+--format%3D%25q+1000).

-A `csplit` pattern is a small language of its own too, and the regex engine already knows which character of it it choked on - so the caret can say so as well.
+`csplit` patterns contain regexes, and the regex engine already knows which character it choked on.
+We were simply throwing that position away.

 Before: